John Miles (musician): Later career

 Miles always performed "Music", regarded as the anthem of the show, and also sang other songs with other artists.
 In 2009, the album The Best of John Miles at the Night of the Proms was released, which included "Music" and cover versions including "All by Myself", "Bohemian Rhapsody" and "It Was a Very Good Year".

 Miles' 1986 album Transition was praised by Billboard, which said that "gutsy playing and even strength of material should assure wide exposure".

-Miles also toured with Tina Turner from 1987, playing keyboards, guitar and supporting vocals on every one of her tours, and played on several of her albums.
-He also appeared on Jimmy Page's 1988 album Outrider and subsequent tour (his wide-ranging vocals allowed him to cover both Robert Plant and Paul Rodgers from Page's two previous bands), and played Hammond organ on Joe Cocker's album Night Calls (1992), with whom he toured for two years.
+Miles toured with Tina Turner from 1987, playing keyboards, guitar and supporting vocals on every one of her tours, and played on several of her albums.
+He appeared on Jimmy Page's 1988 album Outrider and subsequent tour (his wide-ranging vocals allowed him to cover both Robert Plant and Paul Rodgers from Page's two previous bands), and played Hammond organ on Joe Cocker's album Night Calls (1992), with whom he toured for two years.
 In 1990, Miles participated in the UK heat of A Song for Europe with the song "Where I Belong", which came second.

-Miles was also a frequent guest vocalist on albums by the Alan Parsons Project, being featured on Tales of Mystery and Imagination (1976), Pyramid (1978), Stereotomy (1985), and Gaudi (1987), as well as on the Eric Woolfson album Freudiana (1990).
+Miles was a frequent guest vocalist on albums by the Alan Parsons Project, being featured on Tales of Mystery and Imagination (1976), Pyramid (1978), Stereotomy (1985), and Gaudi (1987), as well as on the Eric Woolfson album Freudiana (1990).
 He appeared on Andrea Bocelli's 1997 album Romanza on the tracks "Funiculi Funicula" and "Miserere".

-His first DVD, John Miles – Live in Concert was released in 2002.
+His first DVD, John Miles – Live in Concert, was released in 2002.
 In 2007, Miles performed in Gelsenkirchen, Germany with German band Pur and sang two songs.
 On one of those songs, "Abenteuerland", Miles sang with Pur in German.
-The concert is available on the DVD, Pur&Friends-Live-auf-Schalke-2007.
+The concert is available on the DVD Pur&Friends-Live-auf-Schalke-2007.
 In October 2008, Miles began touring once again with Tina Turner until May 2009.

 The Olympiapark in Munich gave Miles a symbolic key to the park in 2015 as the performer who had opened the door the most times, and the moment was recorded on the Munich Olympic Walk of Stars.

 In 2017, Miles was awarded an outstanding contribution to music award at the Progressive Rock awards.

 In 2019, Miles starred in a flashmob performance of "Music" organized by Südwestrundfunk (SWR; Southwest Broadcasting), a regional public broadcasting corporation serving the southwest of Germany.
 It was held in the marketplace of Landau and involved more than 100 people including the members of the State Youth Orchestra of Rhineland Palatinate and 20 camera operators.

-In 2020, Miles recorded a new version of "Music" remotely with the Antwerp Philharmonic 'Quarantine' Orchestra due to the cancellation of the Night of the Proms due to Covid.
+In 2020, Miles recorded a new version of "Music" remotely with the Antwerp Philharmonic 'Quarantine' Orchestra due to the cancellation of the Night of the Proms due to the COVID-19 pandemic.